j-kliewer/Snake_game/README.md

 To generate 8 new random bits each time a location for a new Point is needed, the LFSR shifts 8 times.

 The other challenge to create a random sequence within the game is creating a random seed for the LFSR sequence.
-To create this random seed, I used an 11 bit counter.
+To create this random seed, I use an 11 bit counter.
 In order to begin the game, the user must press a button, after which, while a button (typically the one to start the game, but could technically be any) is pressed, the counter continues to count until all buttons are released.
 The value that the counter ends at is used as the seed.
-This allows a truly random user input to the game to seed the psuedo random LFSR, making it fairly random.
+This allows a truly random input to seed the LFSR, making it fairly random.
 The fact that the counter is counting very fast compared to the time that a button will be pressed also adds to this randomness.

 The code for capturing the seed can be seen below: